alorence/django-modern-rpc/docs/config/procedure_registration.rst

 .. versionchanged:: 2.0.0

-   In previous versions, each 'RPCEntryPoint' could be defined with a name.
-Then, in procedure registration, it was possible to specify one or more entry points to register with.
-Now, if multiple servers are defined, each procedure will have to register to all servers.
-See :ref:`Replace multiple RPCEntryPoints`
+   In previous versions, each ``RPCEntryPoint`` could be defined with a name.
+Then, at procedure registration, it was possible to specify one or more entry points to register with.
+Now, if multiple servers are defined, each procedure must be registered explicitly on every server that should expose it.
+See :ref:`Replace multiple RPCEntryPoints`.

 .. code-block:: python
    :caption: myapp/rpc.py